douglasselias/zark/README.md

 - maybe have package with a web framework?
 - compile to Android apps
 - some way to interop with python? (make lisp rise again in the Machine Learning community)
+- how package managers handle security, supply chain attacks? (should have a central repo, like npm? like rust does?)

 Other goal I have in mind is that a programming language should be a abstraction of computation, (SICP)